 Heart complications: Heart disease is also a late complication of radiation to the middle portion of the torso, called the mediastinum.
 The risk of heart disease increases with higher radiation doses and larger field sizes.

 Possible Long-Term Side Effects of Radiation Therapy

 Secondary cancers: A second cancer can be induced by cancer treatment, including radiation, chemotherapy, or the combination of radiation and chemotherapy.
-Treatment for Hodgkin’s lymphoma at a young age will ultimately result in a higher incidence of second cancers.

 Hypothyroidism: Hypothyroidism (abnormally low levels of thyroid hormone) is one of the more frequently encountered late complications of radiation therapy in patients where the radiation field includes the neck.
 This may occur in up to one-third of patients receiving radiation therapy.
 It is important for patients who have received radiation therapy to be tested on a regular basis because signs and symptoms of hypothyroidism occur very late and are subtle.

 There are several methods being utilized for the prevention of radiation therapy side effects.
 These mainly include altering the manner in which radiation is delivered and administering drugs that protect normal cells from radiation damage.

 Two delivery methods that were originally used to reduce radiation side effects include dose fractionation, or splitting the total dose of radiation therapy into multiple doses and physical shielding with lead blocks to reduce the area of exposure.